GardeningPlants

 If your plant starts to seem a little leggy, you can move the light source closer to the plant.
 But if white spots start developing on the leaves, you need to move the light source away.

-Sow Right Seeds - Genovese Sweet Basil Seed for Planting - Heirloom, Non-GMO with Instructions to...
+Sow Right Seeds - Genovese Sweet Basil Seed for Planting - Non-GMO Heirloom Packet with Instructions...

 • Beautiful - Large color packet of the popular culinary herb Genovese Basil (Ocimum Basilicum), a...